aadipandey1988-ctrl/ai-deforestation-detection/README.md

 ## Results

+The model achieved a test accuracy of 91%.

+Additional evaluation metrics such as precision, recall, and F1-score can be calculated from the test predictions.

+Evaluation was performed on the test dataset.
 ## Example Prediction

 The CNN model takes satellite images as input and classifies them based on forest/deforestation patterns.